 How much do Google Ads cost?

 The most expensive keywords in AdWords and Bing Ads cost $50 or more per click.
-These are usually highly competitive keywords in industries with high customer lifetime values, like law and insurance.
+These are usually highly competitive keywords in industries with high customer lifetime values, such as law and insurance.

-Some giant retailers spend up to $50 million per year on Google paid search campaigns.
-Small to mid-size businesses have a monthly ad spend of anywhere from $1,000 to $10,000 on Google-paid search efforts.
-That equals $12,000 to $120,000 per year.
+Giant retailers might spend up to $50 million per year on Google paid search campaigns.
+Small to midsize businesses have a monthly ad spend ranging from $1,000 to $10,000 on Google-paid search efforts, totaling $12,000 to $120,000 per year.

 Due to the unique formulas we’ve just covered, there is no way to say exactly how much Google advertising costs.
-Pricing varies and depends on a few factors like:
+Pricing varies and depends on a few factors including the following three:

 Your industry is the biggest influence on your Google Ads cost.
-For example, if your industry is real estate, accounting, legal, etc., you'll have a higher cost per click (CPC) rate.
-This is because of the nature of the industry.
-A single client in these industries can bring upwards of $1,000-$10,000 depending on your business.
-This means a CPC of $50 is a small price to acquire that client.
+For example, industries like real estate, accounting, and legal, typicallyhave a higher cost per click (CPC) rate.
+This is due to the nature of those industries.
+A single client can bring in upwards of $1,000-$10,000, making a CPC of $50 a small price to acquire that client.

 The lifecycle of your customer can have an impact on your Google AdWords cost.
 It may take potential clients longer to move through the decision-making process.
 They may visit your website multiple times, download content, or take part in a webinar before making the final move.
 Your business should stay top of mind throughout this journey.

-Consumer trends and online advertising platforms are never at rest.
-It is crucial that you keep up with current trends in your industry and within your niche.
-This way you can tap in and reap the benefits.
+Consumer trends and online advertising platforms are in constant flux.
+Keeping up with current trends in your industry and niche allows you to tap in and reap the benefits.

 - Keeping a good Google Ad structure.
-This include the right campaign type, ad group level, keyword selection, ad copy and ad extensions.
+This includes the right campaign type, ad group level, keyword selection, ad copy and ad extensions

 - Evaluating your performance using the Google Ads dashboard and making data-driven optimizations

-- Maintaining your keyword lists using Google Keyword Planner
+- Maintaining your keyword lists effectively with Google Keyword Planner

 How much should you spend on Google Adwords?

 If you're just starting to run advertisements on Google, start with a low daily budget.
 Monitor the performance of your PPC campaigns.
-If you see a better return on investment (ROI), you increase your Google Ads budget.
+If you see a better return on investment (ROI), consider increasing your Google Ads budget.

-This is one of the best things about online advertising.
-Traditional print advertising does not allow you to test effectively.
-However, online pay-per-click ads allow you to keep tweaking and adjusting as you like.
-This way you can see what works and what doesn't so you can get the best ROI.
+One of the significant advantages of online advertising is the ability to test effectively.
+Traditional print advertising does not offer this flexibility.
+However, online pay-per-click ads allow you to keep tweaking and adjusting as you see fit.
+This way, you can observe what works and what doesn't, optimizing for the best ROI.

-Before spending any money on Google Ads, you should:
+Before investing any money in Google Ads, you should:

-- Do keyword research by paying attention to what your customers and prospects are clicking on in your industry.
+- Conduct keyword research by paying attention to what your customers and prospects are clicking on in your industry.

-- Put some work in on your landing pages for your products and services.
-Improving your landing page experience gives you a better chance of converting a prospect to a customer once they click on your ad.
+- Put effort into optimizing your landing pages for your products and services; improving your landing page experience gives you a better chance of converting a prospect to a customer once they click on your ad

-- Observe your competitors and see what is working for them.
-Find creative ways to replicate or create more compelling offers.
+- Observe your competitors and see what is working for them; find creative ways to replicate their successful strategies or create more compelling offers

 Is it worth paying for Google Ads?